 XXX.08.01.06.01 General

 Acceptance of thickness, 28-day compressive strength, air void system parameters and rapid chloride permeability shall be based on testing of cores removed from the hardened concrete.
+Acceptance of 28-day compressive strength and thickness shall be on a lot basis.
+Acceptance of air void system parameters and rapid chloride permeability shall be on a sublot basis.

 XXX.08.01.06.02 Lot Size for Thickness, 28-Day Compressive Strength, Air Void System Parameters and Rapid Chloride Permeability